 HISTORY 148 is a survey of United States history over the past century.
 It is designed to follow the major changes since 1900 in how Americans have thought and lived and been governed.
 We will try to understand not only major social and political processes that drove change, but also the human and personal experience of change.
 We will try to assess the long-standing issues of our time and use historical insight to interpret the new era facing us now.
-How relevant for today are the American political and cultural struggles that took place at the dawn of the 20th century?
+Are the American political and cultural values prevalent at the dawn of the 20th century at all relevant now?